History of Citibank in Timeline

 In 2013, Citibank purchased the credit card portfolio of Best Buy from Capital One.

-In September 2014, Citigroup exited the Texas market by selling 41 branches to BB&T, as part of a broader strategy to exit retail banking in 11 markets primarily in Europe and Central America.
+In September 2014, Citigroup exited the Texas market by selling 41 branches to BB&T, as part of a larger plan to exit retail banking in 11 markets, primarily in Europe and Central America.

-2015: Citibank Ordered to Pay Relief for Illegal Credit Card Practices
+2015: Citibank Ordered to Pay $770 Million for Illegal Practices

-In 2015, Citibank was ordered to provide $770 million in relief to borrowers for illegal credit card practices, affecting about 7 million customer accounts, due to deceptive marketing related to costs, fees, and services.
+In 2015, Citibank was ordered to provide $770 million in relief to borrowers for illegal credit card practices.
+The Consumer Financial Protection Bureau stated that approximately 7 million customer accounts were affected by Citibank's "deceptive marketing" practices, including misrepresenting costs and fees and charging customers for unreceived services.

-April 1, 2016: Exclusive Issuer of Costco's Branded Credit Cards
+April 1, 2016: Exclusive Issuer of Costco's Credit Cards

 On April 1, 2016, Citigroup became the exclusive issuer of Costco's branded credit cards.

-December 13, 2016: Columbia University Students Protest Citibank
+December 13, 2016: Columbia University Students Protest Outside Citibank

-On December 13, 2016, Columbia University students protested outside the Citibank location on Broadway and 112th Street, in response to the university replacing on-campus Citibank ATMs with ATMs from Santander Bank, a bank that has no ties to the Dakota Access Pipeline.
+On December 13, 2016, students of Columbia University protested outside of the Citibank location on Broadway and 112th Street, in response to the university replacing Citibank ATMs with ATMs from Santander Bank, a bank that has no ties to the Dakota Access Pipeline.

 March 1, 2017: Citibank May Close India Branches

-On March 1, 2017, The Economic Times of India suggested that Citibank might close its 44 branches in India due to the rise of digital transactions, despite the bank being "India's most profitable foreign lender".
+On March 1, 2017, The Economic Times of India reported that Citibank might close its 44 branches in India due to the increased use of digital transactions.

 March 2018: Citibank Announces New Firearms Policy

-In March 2018, Citibank announced a new firearms policy, imposing restrictions on financial transactions within the U.S. firearm industry.
+In March 2018, Citibank announced a new firearms policy that placed restrictions on financial transactions within the U.S. firearm industry.

-In June 2018, Citibank reached a settlement with 42 U.S. states and agreed to pay a $100 million fine due to their manipulation of the London Inter-bank Offered Rate (Libor).
+In June 2018, Citibank reached a settlement with 42 U.S. states to pay a $100 million fine due to their manipulation of the London Inter-bank Offered Rate (Libor).

-As of September 2020, Citibank's US branches are located in multiple metropolitan areas, with the majority in California.
+As of September 2020, Citibank's US branches are located in several metropolitan areas, with the majority in California, totaling 292 branches.

-April 2021: Citibank to Exit Consumer Banking in 13 Markets
+April 2021: Citibank to Exit Consumer Banking Operations in 13 Markets

-In April 2021, Citibank declared its exit from consumer banking operations in 13 markets, encompassing countries such as Australia, Bahrain, China, India, Indonesia, South Korea, Malaysia, the Philippines, Poland, Russia, Taiwan, Thailand, and Vietnam.
+In April 2021, Citibank announced its plans to exit consumer banking operations in 13 markets, including Australia, Bahrain, China, India, Indonesia, South Korea, Malaysia, the Philippines, Poland, Russia, Taiwan, Thailand, and Vietnam.

 January 2022: Citi Announces Plan to Exit Consumer Banking in Mexico

-In January 2022, Citi announced its plan to exit consumer banking in Mexico, including Citibanamex, and small-business and middle-market banking operations.
+In January 2022, Citi announced its plan to exit consumer banking in Mexico (Citibanamex), as well as small-business and middle-market banking operations.

-September 2022: Citi to Wind Down Retail Banking in the UK
+September 2022: Citi Plans to Wind Down Retail Banking in UK

-In September 2022, Citi announced its intentions to wind down its retail banking operations in the United Kingdom.
+In September 2022, Citi announced plans to wind down retail banking operations in the UK.

-In 2022, Citi announced it may return its retail banking presence to Dallas.
+Citi announced it may return its retail banking presence to Dallas in 2022.

 As of 2023, Citibank is the third-largest bank in the United States based on asset size.